Gabriel Arias Player Props: Guardians vs. Rays

-On Saturday, Gabriel Arias (.206 on-base percentage in past 10 games, 82 points below season-long percentage) and the Cleveland Guardians play the Tampa Bay Rays, whose starting pitcher will be Shawn Armstrong.
-First pitch is at 4:10 PM ET.
+On Sunday, Gabriel Arias (on the back of going 2-for-4) and the Cleveland Guardians play the Tampa Bay Rays, whose starting pitcher will be Zach Eflin.
+First pitch is at 1:40 PM ET.

-He had a hitless showing in his last game (0-for-2) against the Blue Jays.
+He strung together two hits (going 2-for-4) in his last appearance against the Rays.

 Gabriel Arias Game Info & Props vs. the Rays